IBM/watson-nao-robot/README.md

 7. Data file is taken as input in csv format.
 8. The Jupyter notebook receives the Watson Conversation Service API output from Node-RED using Web Sockets.
 The notebook processes the data based on the question and generates insights.
 The insights are sent back to the Node-RED flow using Web Socket.
 9. The Jupyter notebook is powered by Spark.
+10. The Node-RED flow sends the insights to NAO Robot.

 ## Included components

-* [Nao-Robot](https://www.ald.softbankrobotics.com/en/robots/nao/find-out-more-about-nao): The fruit of a unique combination of mechanical engineering and software, NAO is a character made up of a multitude of sensors, motors and software piloted by a made-to-measure operating system: NAOqi OS.
+* [Nao-Robot Choregraphe Behaviour](https://www.ald.softbankrobotics.com/en/robots/nao/find-out-more-about-nao): The fruit of a unique combination of mechanical engineering and software, NAO is a character made up of a multitude of sensors, motors and software piloted by a made-to-measure operating system: NAOqi OS.

 * [Node-RED](https://console.bluemix.net/catalog/starters/node-red-starter): Node-RED is a programming tool for wiring together APIs and online services.